 Top tips for habits that stick

 So you’ve worked out which habits you’re going to take up.
 Now all you need to do is stick with them until you achieve your goals.
 Easy right?
 Well, not always.
 But there are some simple strategies that can help keep you on the straight and narrow.
 Here are a few tricks to give you the best chance of making your new habits a permanent fixture in your life.

 Let’s be honest, good habits aren’t always super fun in the short term, as anyone who’s dragged themselves out of bed for a run a 5 o’clock on a December morning will attest.
 This is where rewards come in.
 Treating yourself for small victories along the way can help keep you feeling jolly about the whole affair, and feeling jolly means staying motivated.
-Naturally, the rewards you choose need to be a good fit with your overall goals (celebrating a weight-loss win with cake may not be such a great idea).
-However, treating yourself to something wholesome from time to time – an exhibition, a cinema trip, a new book – can work wonders in keeping you feeling good about your habit.
+Naturally, the rewards you choose need to be a good fit with your overall goals.
+However, treating yourself to something wholesome from time to time – an exhibition, a trip to the movies, a new book – can work wonders in keeping you feeling good about your habit.
 And if you stay positive, you’ll be far more likely to stick with it.

 Manage your own expectations

 It follows that anyone committed to building a new habit will have high hopes of success.
 Well, rightly so.
 The thing to bear in mind, though, is that the power is in the repetition (we’ll say that again – the power is in the repetition).
 The positive effects of any habit take time, so don’t expect overnight miracles.
 Track your progress to make sure you’re heading in the right direction, sure – but try to be patient.
 With habits, slow and steady wins the race.